Yubico/webauthn-sign-kem-extensions/sign-extension.md

 - `generateKey`

-  Inputs for generating signing public keys, and optionally generating a signature with each key.
+  Inputs for generating signing public keys, and optionally generating a signature with each key pair.
   Valid only during a registration ceremony.

 - `sign`